Travel to Dubrovnik for Your Next Best Holiday

 Game of Thrones & King's Landingthe filming locations in Dubrovnik

-Rarely, a certain kind of show or movie comes along that grabs the world's attention and keeps them captivated.
-Game of Thrones is one of those shows; considered one of the greatest fantasy show of all time.
-For those who have seen the series and are ardent fans, a visit to Dubrovnik will be like déjà vu – to experience these locations – to soak in the gorgeous settings while feeling like being a part of it,
+Rarely does a certain kind of show or movie come along that grabs the world's attention and keeps them captivated.
+Game of Thrones is one of those shows; it is considered one of the greatest fantasy shows of all time.
+For those who have seen the series and are ardent fans, a visit to Dubrovnik will be like déjà vu – to experience these locations – and soak in the gorgeous settings while feeling like being a part of it,

 Such is the grandeur of Dubrovnik that filming in the Old Town needed no special actions for scenery or special effects to play the port city of King’s Landing, a stronghold of the Lannister family.
 This is the list of the locations used for filming.